Adrian400811/DiscordRichPresence/README.txt

 7. Go to Visualizer to edit and preview how it looks
 8. Copy settings to Settings.json according the name
 9. Install Pypresence
-10. Run "Run.py"
+10. Run "start.sh" (Windows can't run .sh files.
+Bye)

-For more settings and examples for this repo, please check out https://github.com/qwertyquerty/pypresence
+p.s. for image pls edit in Main.py.
+It can't be "None" so please keep the double quote (large_image="None").
+It won't cause any bug.

+API document for Pypresence: https://github.com/qwertyquerty/pypresence